han190/PE-Fortran/README.md

 | Build Tool            | [Fortran Package Manager (FPM)](https://github.com/fortran-lang/fpm) |

 ### Run with FPM
-For the basic usage, one should be able to run all the solved problems with a simple command
+One should be able to compile and run all the solved problems with a simple command
 ```bash
 fpm run
 ```
+* `fpm run -- --help` for more information.

 ## Contribution
 If you would like to contribute: